 Visibility and Use of Human Services Organizations Accessible to Tempe Residents.
 The 292 members of the human services community participating in the survey research were provided with a list of human services generally sought by individuals and families within the six population groups included in this study to meet their needs.
 They were asked to indicate which of those services they "Need" and/or "Use."
 In the case of service providers, they were asked to indicate which of those services they use as referrals.
 They were also asked to provide the name(s) of the organizations they use for each service.
 The data gathered through this survey question were cross-checked with the list of human services providers the I&E team was developing throughout the research process.
-This list of organizational names, general area of services of human services mentioned throughout the research process.
+This list of organizational names, general area of services provided, addresses and telephone numbers are included in Attachment E as an inventory of sources of human services mentioned throughout the research process.
 A cautionary note from the I&E team emphasizes that this list is simply an inventory of sources offered by research participants, not intended to be utilized as a resource guide of recommended sources.
 Furthermore, the I&E team understands that the best of resource guides, once created, can be out-of-date within a matter of weeks or even days.